-The treatment of chronic wounds and ulcers is estimated to cost 2% of total Australian health expenditure (over $3 billion each year).
+The treatment of chronic wounds and ulcers is estimated to cost 2% of total Australian health expenditure.
+This equates to over $4.22 billion each year.

 Working with the Australian Institute of Machine Learning, LBT has applied its platform AI technology and combined it with 3D imaging capabilities to develop a prototype that is capable of supporting clinicians in the management and care of wounds.
 The device is able to:

 - Accurately measure the surface area and volume of the wound; and

 - Provide an objective classification of eight different tissue types within the wound, such as slough, necrosis, granulation and skin.